TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: TPV for Non-Linear Regression Under Label Noise

 \item Mini-batch shuffling: All sources of randomness other than label noise should be removed as much as possible to isolate the effect of label noise when measuring TPV (e.g. different mini-batch in each epoch).
 In practice, we do use mini-batch SGD for noisy label fine-tuning for efficiency and to make the training loss go down in some cases.
 However, we ensure that the sequence of mini-batch remains the same in each epoch or at the very least across different runs.
 Even though mini-batch gradient is a sum of the expected gradient plus a noise vector, removing random shuffling in this way ensures that each independent run sees the same sequence of mini-batches.

 \item MSE training loss must go down during training.
 This can be easily overlooked, and if the loss does not go down or diverges, it can easily lead to incorrect TPV estimates.
-We found this to be especially true in the case of ImageNet experiments, where is was extremely difficult to fit noisy target logits. \end{enumerate}
+We found this to be especially true in the case of our preliminary ImageNet experiments, where is was extremely difficult to fit noisy target logits, and had to choose the experimental protocol carefully to avoid this problem. \end{enumerate}